Markovian dynamics of concurrent systems: Markov measures

 \section{Markov measures}

-We now come to our main object of study, Markov measures associated with actions of trace monoids.
-In this section, we examine Markov measures associated with total actions.
-Next section is devoted to additional topics of study when the total action actually originates from a partial action.
+We now come to our main object of study, Markov measures associated with concurrent systems.
+In this section, we examine Markov measures associated with trace monoid actions.
+Next section is devoted to additional topics of study when the monoid action actually originates from a partial action.